Find out about Linda Linda Questions and answers

 I started off writing under different names.
-I have written some (but nowhere near all!) of the books published under the names Lucy Daniels, Jenny Dale, Katie Chase, Daisy Meadows, Lauren Brooke, Rosie Banks, Amber Castle, Astrid Foss and Tilda Kelly.
+I have written some (but nowhere near all!) of the books published under the names Lucy Daniels, Jenny Dale, Katie Chase, Daisy Meadows, Lauren Brooke, Rosie Banks, Amber Castle, Astrid Foss, Tilda Kelly and Posy Diamond.
 Someone else had had the ideas for the stories but didn’t want to write the books themselves and so I was asked if I would write some of them.
 I love writing under lots of different names, it’s really good fun.

 Why do you always write books that are more for girls than boys?